-As noted on page 3 and the chart on page 4, Redress Scotland have been receiving higher numbers of applications each month since February 2023.
-The number of applications continues to be higher than the capacity of our current panel members and Redress Scotland team.
-We are prioritising applications from those with terminal illnesses (Priority 1) and applicants aged 68 or over (Priority 2), to try to ensure we still process these within our target of 30 working days.
+As noted on pages 3 and 4, Redress Scotland had been receiving higher numbers of applications since February 2023.
+However, since November 2024, the number of applications received has been lower and is a better matched to the capacity of our current panel members and Redress Scotland team.
+As a result, the queue of applications awaiting scheduling has stabilised.
+We continue to prioritise applications from those with terminal illnesses (Priority 1) and applicants aged 68 or over (Priority 2), to try to ensure we still process these within our target of 30 working days.
 In addition, as of 19 April 2024, we increased the priority of any Review of Redress and any Reconsideration applications that were not already either Priority 1 or 2, with the aim of completing these within 45 working days.
+Since November 2024, we have also been aiming to complete Permission to Re-apply applications within the same timescale.
 All other first applications are classed as Priority 3.

 The chart below shows how the number of applications held by Redress Scotland has increased over time.
-This shows that the number of applications in most stages in Redress Scotland's process have remained stable or increased gradually over time as we have expanded our capacity.
-The one exception is the queue for Applications Awaiting Scheduling, which has increased from levels typically under 20 prior to Apr'23, to over 500 by end Sep'24.
-This is due to Redress Scotland having insufficient panel member and staff capacity to match the increased levels of applications received.
-The level of applications received from the Scottish Government have increased several times since February 2023, however, it has not been possible to increase Redress Scotland's capacity to match these increases.
-The Scottish Government expect that we will continue to receive applications at these higher levels for the remainder of this and next financial year.
-Redress Scotland are currently exploring options to try increase our capacity.
+The number of applications in most stages in Redress Scotland's process have remained stable or increased gradually over time as we have expanded our capacity.
+The one exception is the queue for Applications Awaiting Scheduling, which increased from levels typically under 20 prior to Apr'23, to around 570 by end Nov'24.
+This was due to Redress Scotland not having enough panel member and staff capacity to match the increased levels of applications received.
+The recent lower levels of received applications have enabled us to stabilise the queue and reduce it to just over 500 as of end March 2025.
+The Scottish Government expect that we will receive applications at a rate of around 140 per month for the first 3 quarters of 2025-26 which should mean that the size of the queue should not increase significantly over this period.
+Redress Scotland are currently exploring options to try to increase our capacity.

-The following chart shows how average wait times for Priority 1 and 2 applications compared to those for Priority 3 and Priority 3 Review applications as we received applications at a rate that was greater than our capacity to make decisions.
+The following chart shows how average wait times have changed for Priority 1 and 2 applications compared to those for Priority 3 and Priority 3 Review applications as received applications volumes have changed over time.

-The average wait times for Priority 1 and 2 applications have remained constant through the year.
-However, from July 2023 on, the average wait times for Priority 3 applications increased to around 6 months and currently appear fairly stable around this wait time, although these times may increase if we see further higher levels of received applications from the Scottish Government.
+The average wait times1 for Priority 1 and 2 applications have remained constant through the year.
+However, from July 2023 on, the average wait times1 for Priority 3 applications increased to around 6 months and currently appear fairly stable around this wait time.
+The future trend of these wait times depends on how many applications we receive and how well this matches the resources we have available from both panel members and staff.

-The impact of the change for Priority 3 Review and Reconsideration applications was not immediate, as we already had a number of these in the queue when this change was made.
+The impact of the change for Priority 3 Review and Reconsideration applications was not immediate, as we already had a number of these in the queue when we made this change.
 However, we have seen the impact of this since July 2024.
+There has been a similar impact when we included Permission to Re-apply applications within this priority grouping.